ducktrshessami/scdl-core/README.md

 ## scdl.getInfo(URL)

-Returns a promise that resolves in the track's metadata.
+Returns a promise that resolves in the track or playlist's metadata.

-I think it can technically get info for other things like users and playlists, but this is primarily used for grabbing a track's stream URL.
+I think it can technically get info for other things like users, but this is primarily used for grabbing a track's stream URL.

 <details>
 <summary>Example output</summary>